gniewomir/nestjs-oauth-authorization-server/README.md

 # What and why?

+I want to:
-I want to test some of my ideas on how to apply DDD to TS based backends.
+- test some of my ideas on how to apply DDD to TS based backends.
+- test how well coding LLMs can follow patterns

-Possibly have a template/reference for future projects.
+- have a base for future projects

 Repo will be intentionally heavily overengineered for what it actually does.